Back to Blog

 That’s why it is important to choose solutions that keep shippers in the driver’s seat.
 Shippers create demand for capacity, so in the supply and demand balance, freight needs should remain central when calculating market prices.

-#2: Transportation is not a commodity; therefore, pricing should consider performance metrics, reputation, and relationships.
+#2: Transportation is not simply a commodity; therefore, pricing should consider performance metrics, reputation, and relationships.

 The transportation rate environment is often looked at like a straightforward supply and demand economics problem.
 The balance between how much freight must move and the number of drivers and trucks that are available to move them determines if rates are high or low.
 This trend operates on a continuous and familiar cycle for transportation practitioners.
 At any given time one side of the shipper-carrier relationship stands to benefit from the freight rate environment.